ma-riviere/argent/pkgdown/index.md

 > console:
 >
 > ℹ \[Google\] Calling: get_user_info(user_name = “Marc”)

+> **Parallel Tool Calls**
+>
+> When a model makes multiple tool calls in a single response, `argent`
+> can execute them in parallel for better performance.
+>
+> To enable parallel execution:
+>
+> -   Set up mirai daemons: `mirai::daemons(4)` (using 4 workers as an
+>     example)
+> -   argent will automatically parallelize tool calls when daemons are
+>     active
+> -   Without daemons, tool calls execute sequentially (default
+>     fallback)
+>
+> Performance considerations:
+>
+> -   Most beneficial when tools take 100+ microseconds per call
+> -   May not improve performance for very fast tools due to
+>     parallelization overhead
+> -   Use at most one fewer daemon than available CPU cores for optimal
+>     performance
+>
+> To disable: `mirai::daemons(0)`

 To see more, we can print the provider object with `show_tools = TRUE` to show to tool definitions, calls, and results: